-While not intended to do so, the mutual fund may directly invest in medium/short-term debt securities or bonds up to 10% of the net assets and under the same rating conditions as those stipulated in the "interest rate product investment fund" compartment.
+While not intended to do so, the mutual fund may directly invest up to 10% of the net assets in debt securities or bonds under the same rating conditions as those stipulated in the "interest rate product investment fund" compartment.

-Units or shares of other UCIs or investment funds: Up to 100% of net assets, of which:
+Units or shares of other UCIs: up to 100% of its net assets, including:

-- ☑ French or European UCITS: 70-100%; - ☑ French retail investment funds and European hedge funds meeting the four criteria of Article R. 214-13 of the French Monetary and Financial Code: 30% maximum.
-This threshold includes index and/or tracker investment funds. - ☑ Other foreign investment funds for up to a maximum of 10% of the assets.
+- ☑ French or European UCITS: 70-100%; - ☑ French retail investment funds and European hedge funds meeting the four criteria of Article R. 214-13 of the French Monetary and Financial Code: 30% maximum. - \square Other foreign investment funds for up to a maximum of 10% of the assets.

-The selected UCIs are exposed to the different asset classes (equities, fixed income products, diversified, commodities, money market, mixed).
+Selected UCIs are exposed to different asset classes (equity, interest rate products, diversified, money market, and commodities) and may be managed by an HSBC Group entity.